 Among the valuable relics found in Tutankhamun's tomb is the golden mask of the pharaoh, which was on the face of the mummy.
 It weighs 10 kg and is 54 cm in length.
 Tutankhamun's mask was richly decorated with stained glass, faience, quartz, carnelian, obsidian, and lapis lazuli.
 On the arms of the mask there are hieroglyphs with a spell from the Egyptian "Book of the Dead".
 The mask along with Tutankhamun treasure are now on show in the Egyptian Museum in Cairo.

-Inside Egypt offers luxurious tours of Egypt distinguished by small group tours (limited to 20 participants), five-star accommodation, VIP experiences, professional tour guides, comfortable transport, delicious culinary flavors, and perfect organization.
-We also give our clients the opportunity to take a trip to a nearby Middle Eastern country after their travels to Egypt.
+We offer high-end small group Egypt tours (limited to 20 participants) with five-star accommodation, VIP experiences, professional tour guides, comfortable transport, delicious culinary flavors, and perfect organization.
+Inside Egypt also gives their clients the opportunity to take a trip to the nearby Middle Eastern country of Jordan after their travels to Egypt.
 Jordan is a country rich in ancient monuments and can be visited with our Jordan 5-day add-on.
 You can do both the Egypt and Jordan tour with us, without any worries.

 We offer several itineraries on our Egypt tours to meet the different expectations of our clients.
 On all of our exclusive Egypt tours, you can do an individual King Tut tomb tour.